alexwlchan/scripts/terraform/README.md

 # terraform

-These scripts are all aliases around [Terraform], the infrastructure-as-code tool we use at work.
+These scripts are all related to [Terraform], the infrastructure-as-code tool we use at work.

 [Terraform]: https://www.terraform.io/